Why You Need an Attorney in NYC for a Real Estate Purchase

 Before the contract signing, you’ll also want a real estate attorney to conduct due diligence and scrutinize the deal for legal or financial risks to ensure the seller can deliver it cleanly.

-For example, you’d be better off knowing if the building had a history of bed bugs, lead paint or mold than finding out the wrong way later.
+For example, you’d be better off knowing if the building had a history of bed bugs, lead paint, or mold than finding the wrong way later.

 Another reason to start early with legal representation: if you refuse an attorney for the contract signing, you’ll most likely need one down the road anyway.